 After completing the supervised professional experience requirements and taking the NCE examination, future counselors must submit an application for licensure as an LPC to the Alabama Board of Examiners in Counseling.

 The application fee is $200, and individuals must include all necessary documentation of experience, examination scores and graduate studies.
 If a license is issued, individuals will be responsible for a biennial license fee of $300.

 Note: To learn more about the process involved in becoming a counselor in Alabama, visit the Alabama Board of Examiners in Counseling website.

 Salary and Occupation Information for Counselors in Alabama

 The Bureau of Labor Statistics has compiled data for counselors in the state of Alabama.
-In the year 2012, there were 710 mental health counselors, 650 substance abuse and 770 behavioral counselors and rehabilitation counselors employed within the state.
+In the year 2022, there were 3,090 mental health, substance abuse, and behavioral disorder counselors in the state in addition to 600 rehabilitation counselors employed within the state.

-The annual median salary for these professionals ranges from $37,920 to $50,910.
+The annual median salary for mental health, substance abuse, and behavioral disorder counselors in Alabama is $41,120 as of May 2022.
+For rehabilitation counselors, it’s $47,820.
 Various factors will determine a professional counselor’s actual salary, including their level of experience, their location within the state and their employer’s pay scale.

 Schools with Degree Programs Accepting Students from Alabama

 - Alabama Marriage and Family Therapist Licensing

 - Explore Additional Counseling Careers